Discover your diamond's origin and journey using industry-leading blockchain technology, powered by Everledger Shop Now

-The second meaning (in reference to the 4C's) is used to describe the relative quality of the proportions and finish of a polished diamond which is what will be explained briefly in the following paragraphs.
-In the diamond trade this is normally referred to as 'Make'.
-Finish refers to the quality of a diamonds polish, the condition of its girdle and the precision of the faceting.
+In the diamond industry, cut is also commonly referred to as 'Make'.
+Finish is another term used, which refers to the quality of a diamond's polish, the condition of its girdle, and the precision of the faceting.

-The diamond cutter should analyse a rough diamond to determine how to extract the most beauty out of that rough diamond.
-In a commercial environment they also cut a diamond to retain the most weight and therefore perceived increased value, to the uninitiated.
-This retained weight will be to the detriment of a diamonds face-up appearance and will be displayed as either very lumpy (small diameter) or very spread (wide diameter).
-This ties in with the minimum diameters that you should demand when purchasing round brilliants.
+The diamond cutter analyses a rough diamond to determine how to extract the most beauty from it.
+In a commercial environment, they also cut a diamond to retain the most weight possible and, therefore, increase its perceived value, to the uninitiated.
+However, this retained weight can be detrimental to a diamond's face-up appearance and such diamonds will appear as either very lumpy (small diameter) or very spread (wide diameter).
+This ties in with the minimum diameters that are recommended when purchasing round brilliant diamonds.
 See carat weight.

-Diamonds cut with Excellent to Good proportions allow a maximum amount of light to be returned to the observer and thus have more brilliance and fire.
+Excellent to Good Cut Grades: Diamonds cut with Excellent, Very Good, and Good proportions allow a maximum amount of light to be returned to the observer and thus have more brilliance and fire

-A spread fisheye diamond with a shallow pavilion creates a white circle at the edge of the table when looking down on the diamond.
-This is actually the reflection of the girdle at the edge of the table.
-Diamonds with a make grading of Fair to Poor will appear like this.
-Diamonds.co.nz does not list diamonds with Fair or Poor make.
+Fair or Poor Cut Grades (fish eye due to shallow pavilion): A spread "fish eye" diamond with an overly shallow pavilion creates a white circle at the edge of the table when looking down on the diamond, which is actually the reflection of the girdle at the edge of the table*

 Iris Ring Setting